miladyboy/wingman/tasks/Tasks.md

 - [x] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
 - [x] Agregar MCP de Context7
 - [x] Configure the production environment to have a separate database.
+- [x] Registration should give feedback and guide through the flow *ux*